Xbox (division): Hardware

 The console gaming market is defined as the combined total of console hardware, console game content, and console subscriptions.
 As of 2023, with a 45% market share in PlayStation system hardware, games, and services, Sony remains the worldwide industry leader, followed by Nintendo with a 27.7% market share and Microsoft with a 27.3% market share.
 Sony has a 70% share of the global high-end console market, while Microsoft has a 30% market share as of 2023.

 At a bilateral trade discussion between the United States and Japan, United States senator Maria Cantwell from Washington raised concerns regarding what she perceived as a dominant market position held by PlayStation.
 The senator specifically highlighted the perceived monopoly by PlayStation and expressed support for Xbox as a competitive alternative.
 During a Senate Finance Committee hearing featuring U.S. Trade Representative Katherine Tai, Senator Cantwell highlighted concerns about high-end game market in Japan, asserting that PlayStation holds a 98% monopoly in this sector in Japan.
 Cantwell expressed disapproval of what was characterized as Sony's anti-competitive behavior facilitated by exclusive deals and payments to game publishers.
 The senator further criticized Japan Fair Trade Commission for purportedly neglecting to investigate Sony's conduct, referring to it as "exclusionary".
 Cantwell sought insights into how Japan aimed to establish a "level playing field" in response to these perceived issues.

+Xbox partnered with ASUS to launch the ROG Xbox Ally, a handheld gaming console with a hybrid PC design.
+Two models were released.
+The standard Xbox Ally offers access to Xbox Game Pass, Xbox Cloud Gaming, and PC game libraries.
+The higher-end Xbox Ally X provides a more powerful experience for demanding games.

+In an interview with Fortune, Sharma stated that rising hardware costs were forcing the company to rethink the traditional console business.
+Sharma argued that future console generations could become too expensive for mainstream consumers and said Xbox was exploring ways to lower hardware costs through more flexible pricing plans and partnerships.
+Sharma added that the industry would likely see "radically different business models" emerge in the near future as manufacturers adapted to increasing component costs.

+Software

-Microsoft Gaming manages numerous software services, including Xbox Game Pass, Xbox Cloud Gaming, Xbox Network, Microsoft Store, and Battle.net.
+Xbox manages numerous software services, including Xbox Game Pass, Xbox Cloud Gaming, Xbox Network, Microsoft Store, and Battle.net.
 The Xbox Network experienced substantial growth, with 120 million monthly active players as of December 2022, marking a notable increase from 46 million at the beginning of 2016.
 By July 30, 2024, the number of monthly active players had reached 500 million following the acquisition of Activision Blizzard.